view-components/grids/README.md

 ### `Flexible Framework-agnostic Data Grids for PHP`

-This project is a successor of [nayjest/grids](https://github.com/Nayjest/Grids).
+##### This project is a successor of [nayjest/grids](https://github.com/Nayjest/Grids) (Data Grids Framework for Laravel).

 This package is framwork-agnostic in sense of both backend and frontend frameworks, i. e.:
- * You can use it with any PHP Framework.
-Integration packages are also available.
+ * You can use it with any PHP framework or without it.
+Integration packages will help you to use facilities of popular PHP frameworks.
- * Don't worry about fitting markup for your favorite CSS framework.
-Just describe grid structure and components and then apply customization
+ * Don't worry about fitting markup to your favorite CSS framework.
+Just describe grid structure and add one of available customizations that will apply framework-specific modifications to markup.

 Project status: **beta** *since 2016-03-31*